-The Risks of Ignoring Dead Trees: Your Guide to Tree Removal
+The Risks of Ignoring Dead Trees: Your Guide to Tree Cutting Down

-Dead or Dying Trees
+Dead or dying trees

 Trees that are diseased